 using community radio as a mechanism for improved good participatory practice

 in clinical trials’.
-This study is funded by the Wellcome Trust as part of its
+This study is funded by the Welcome Trust as part of its

 programmes of funding on public engagement in science.